notepad-plus-plus/notepad-plus-plus/PowerEditor/src/tools/NppShell/README.md

 To build this, the following steps needs to be taken:

-1. Build a Release dll file (NppShell.dll)
+1. Build a Release dll file three times (Win32, x64 and ARM64) resulting in three dll files (NppShell.x86.dll, NppShell.x64.dll and NppShell.arm64.dll)
 2. Generate a Sparse Package (NppShell.msix)
 3. Sign both of these with signtool.exe
 4. Make sure they are included in the installer, so they are deployed next to the notepad++.exe program.